top of page

 Rakali.

-Scientific name: Hydromys chrysogaster - Golden bellied water rat
+Hydromys chrysogaster meaning Golden bellied water rat

-Pronunciation: hi-dro-mis, (hydor, water and mys, a rat)
+hi-dro-mis, (hydor, water and mys, a rat)

 kry-soh-gas-ter (chryso, golden and gaster, belly)

-Common Name: Rakali (RAH-KAH-LEE)
+Common Name:

 The River Conservation Society is undertaking research into the wild population of the Rakali, or water rat (Hydromys chrysogaster), in the Avon River environs.
 This animal is well adapted to an aquatic life and is one of Australia’s largest rodents.
 The Rakali’s ancestors are believed to have arrived in Australia from Papua New Guinea approximately 5 – 10 million years ago.